-Messages that cluster software sends between the nodes that indicate a node is up and running.
+Messages that cluster software sends between the nodes to indicate that a node is up and running.
 Heartbeat messages and control messages are sent through a node's network interfaces that have been attached to a control network.
 A node can be attached to multiple control networks.